weavejester/cljfmt/README.md

 {foo [[:inner 0]]}
 ```

-... will indent all arguments for symbol `foo` at depth `0` by two spaces:
+Will indent all arguments for symbol `foo` at depth `0` by two spaces:

 ```clojure
 (foo bar                           (foo bar